UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-Some of our notes actually refer to uncontrolled keywords or tags.
+Some of our :code:`note`\ s actually refer to uncontrolled keywords or tags.

 Justification
 ^^^^^^^^^^^^^

-While not preferred, Samvera treats these as dcterms:subjects with a literal rather than an a URI.
+While not preferred, Samvera treats these as `dcterms:subjects` with a literal rather than an a URI.

-Xpath
+XPath
 ^^^^^

-`mods:note[@displayLabel="Tags"]`
+:code:`note[@displayLabel="Tags"]`

 Decision
 ^^^^^^^^